lyubomir-bozhinov/my-manager-readme/README.md

 ### **Feature Ownership**
 - **End to End**: Lead the full life-cycle of a feature: design, stakeholder buy-ins, delegation, launch, and iteration.
-- **After Launch**: Monitor adoption, gather feedback, and iterate.
+- **After Launch**: Monitor adoption, gather feedback, and iterate with the goals of continuous improvement and feature evolution in mind.

 ---